MicrosoftDocs/globalization/globalization/input/text-input.md

 In this case, the process becomes much more complicated.

 Different languages have different keyboard layouts, and the characters of each language might fall into different character sets that require separate fonts.
-How can Microsoft Windows-based applications juggle multiple keyboards, character sets, and fonts?
 With all these challenges in mind, Microsoft Windows supports standard mechanisms for multilingual data input, output, and display.
 This section covers the many ways to handle each of these areas.